chaxito/SafPrep3/README.md

 ## Project Description

-This project is meant to implement everything you have learnt from Bootstrap and jQuery to recreate a landing page for a fictional studio.
+This project is meant to implement everything learnt from Bootstrap and jQuery to recreate a landing page for a fictional studio.

 ## Setup Instruction

-There is no any script required to run the application however you can visit the <strong>project URL link</strong> [here](https://chaxito.github.io/SafPrep3)
+There is no any script required to run the application, all you need to do is to visit the <strong>project URL link</strong> [here](https://chaxito.github.io/SafPrep3)

 ## Technologies Used